-While a title like "Why it is Wrong for Employers to Spy on Employees" is not very exciting, it is perfectly adequate for a debate position paper: : it specifies the issue, and your position on it.
+While a title like "A Summary of Mill's Test of the Cognoscenti" is not very exciting, it is perfectly adequate for an analytical summary: it tells the reader the principle issue involved, that it is a summary, and what aspect of the text it covers.
+Similarly for "Happiness is the Foundation of Morality" as a title for a position paper: it specifies the issue, the principal authors involved, and whom you defend on that issue.
 Keep it simple and direct, being clever and witty takes up time better spent writing the paper itself.